Mountain Leaders QMD Week Snowdonia

 Accommodation is very basic, don't expect much above a bothy and you won't be disappointed.
 No TV, Wi-fi, Telephone, Microwave etc etc.

-There's a kitchen and dining room; outhouse toilets & shower, and drying room; heating; but no comfy lounge.
-You can see photos of the venue here: http://www.tymawn.co.uk/ (taken 2012).
+There's a kitchen / dining room; outhouse toilet & shower; but no comfy lounge.
+You can see photos of the venue here: http://www.ffridd.org/index.php/pages/view/gallery

 Food: Price does not include food so this will be a DIY collaboration amongst us, so expect to shop, share costs, cook and wash up.
 There are local shops, pubs and cafes in Llanberis.
 Tea, coffee and milk for drinks is provided.

-Dogs: This event is not suitable for dogs and are not permitted by the bunkhouse owners.
+Dogs: This event is not suitable for dogs.

 Optional: A Telegram group to coordinate lifts, food, and walking ideas will be set up by the leader.
-Message him on here to be added to the group.
+Message Mark (see above) to be added to the group.

-Note: A more "regular" hostel over Easter in North Wales will go live soon!
+Note: A more "regular" hostel over Easter in North Wales is available!

-PHOTO CREDTS: Adrian Schmieder and Simon Hawthorn, and used by OutdoorLads with full permission.
+PHOTO CREDTS: Adrian Schmieder, Liam Russell and Simon Hawthorn, and used by OutdoorLads with full permission.